 As part of day-to-day implementation, Project Leaders are responsible for submitting the project's deliverables by the established due date stated in their approved project proposal.
-In case of delay, this is considered a minor change but should be discussed with the relevant EIT Community contact person (see Section 5).
+In case of delay, this is considered a minor change but should be discussed with the relevant EIT Urban Mobility Thematic Area contact person (see Section 5).
 When submitting a deliverable (preferably in pdf), the process is as follows:

-- The Project Leader uploads the deliverable in the grant management system - Within one month, EIT Community will review the deliverable from a content and compliance point of view and either accept it or send it back to the Project Leader with a request for concrete improvements.
+- The Project Leader uploads the deliverable in PLAZA. - Within one month, EIT Urban Mobility will review the deliverable from a content and compliance point of view and either send it forward for consolidation or send it back to the Project Leader with a request for concrete improvements.